PRocha0503/Construccion-de-software/GameDesign.md

 Dark palette consistent for all the levels

-Pixel-Art graphics sorrounded by black lines (Cartoony style)
+Pixel-Art graphics surrounded by black lines (Cartoony style)

-Visual feedback for hitting a note right (flashes of color, text showing how good the press was) as well as if there was a bad hit or none at all, progresively more audience as the score gets higher.
+Visual feedback for hitting a note right (flashes of color, text showing how good the press was) as well as if there was a bad hit or none at all, progressively more audience as the score gets higher.

 ### **Graphics Needed**